survivejs/react-book/manuscript/04_implementing_notes.md

 ## React Component Conventions

-As seen in the code above, I prefer to have the `constructor` first, followed by lifecycle hooks, `render()` and finally methods used by `render()`.
+I prefer to have the `constructor` first, followed by lifecycle hooks, `render()` and finally methods used by `render()`.
 I like this top-down approach as it makes it straightforward to follow code.
 Some prefer to put the methods used by `render()` before it.
 There are also various naming conventions.
 It is possible to use `_` prefix for event handlers for instance.

 In the end you will have to find conventions you like and that work the best for you.
 I go more detail in this topic at the linting chapter as I introduce various code quality related tools.
 It is possible to enforce coding style to some extent for instance.

-This can be useful in a team environment as it decreases the amount of friction when working on code written by others.
-Even on personal projects having some tools to check out things for you can be useful and lessen the amount and severity of mistakes.
+This can be useful in a team environment.
+It decreases the amount of friction when working on code written by others.
+Even on personal projects having some tools to check out things for you can be useful.
+It lessens the amount and severity of mistakes.

 ## Conclusion

 You can get quite far just with vanilla React.
 The problem is that we are starting to mix data related concerns and logic with our View components.
-Instead on continuing on this path we'll improve the architecture of our application by introducing Flux to it.
+We'll improve the architecture of our application by introducing Flux to it.